dart-lang/test/pkgs/checks/README.md

 ### Passing a set of expectations as an argument

 Some expectations take arguments which are themselves expectations to apply to other values.
-These expectations take `void Function(Subject)` arguments, which check expectations when they called with a `Subject` argument.
+These expectations take `Condition` arguments which have the signature void Function(Subject)`.
+THe conditions check expectations when they called with a `Subject` argument.

 ```dart
 check(someList).any((e) => e.isGreaterThan(0));